Va1/string-replace-loader/README.md

 ## Usage:

-In general, loader allows to perform replacements in a way [String.prototype.replace()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) does (loader uses it internally).
+Loader allows to perform replacements in a way [String.prototype.replace()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) does (loader uses it internally).
-For instance, it means that if you want to replace all occurrences, you should use RegExp-like string in `query.search` with `g` flag in `query.flags`, etc.
+It means that if you want to replace all occurrences, you should use RegExp-like string in `options.search` with `g` flag in `options.flags`, etc.

 ### Plain replacement:

+Plain string replacement, no need to escape RegEx special characters.

 In your `webpack.config.js`: